FreeFeed/freefeed-server/doc/visibility-rules.md

   SQL filter to select non-banned comments.
 * app/support/DbAdapter/visibility.js, getUsersWhoCanSeeComment function.
 This
   function returns list of users (IDs) who can see the given comment.
+* app/support/DbAdapter/visibility.js, isCommentBannedForViewer function.
+This
+  function returns true if comment is banned (and should be hidden) for the given viewer.